Azure/Build-Modern-AI-Apps-Hackathon/README.md

 This hackathon will challenge you and your team to launch a POC of a chat interface where users can interact with a virtual agent to find product and account information.
 Through the course of the hackathon, you will modify an existing application to do the following:

 - Store the chat messages in an Azure Cosmos DB database, grouped by chat sessions
-- Use Azure OpenAI to create vector embeddings and chat completions
+- Use Azure OpenAI Service to create vector embeddings and chat completions
 - Use Azure Cognitive Search as a vector database to search for product and account information by the vector embeddings
 - Load up existing product and account information into Azure Cosmos DB and the Azure Cognitive Search vector index
 - Create a process that manages the conversation flow, vectorization, search, data handling, and response generation